ViewSonic PG706HD home cinema projector review

 With the basic set-up complete, you can plug in media players and speakers.
 If you don’t yet have an AV receiver, you’ll need to plug your Blu-ray player, game console and streaming sticks (such as Amazon Fire TV or Google Chromecast) directly into the PG706HD.

-Also depending on your speaker set-up, you’ll want to connect any external speakers to the audio output of the projector.
+Also depending on your speaker set-up, you’ll want to connect any external speaker set-up to the audio output of the projector.
 Of course, if you have an AV receiver, then all you need is to run an HDMI cable between the two, and you’re good to go!

 With your ViewSonic PG706HD optimised and set-up, you can either tweak the settings further or you can sit back and relax with a movie or game!